donbstringham/.dotfiles/README.md

 ```
 ### Install `dotfiles` onto a new system

-- Prior to the installation ensure you have the alias below in the `.bashrc` or `.zsh` file:
+- Prior to the installation ensure the alias below is in the `.zsh` file:
 ```sh
 alias config='git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME'
 ```

-- Ensure the source repository ignores the folder where you'll clone it, so that you don't create recursion problems:
+- Ensure the source repository ignores the folder where it is cloned, so that there aren't recursion problems:
 ```sh
 echo ".dotfiles" >> .gitignore
 ```